mohdmajidakhtar/smartHome_poc/README.md

 npm install iota.lib.js
 ```

-STEP 2: Now go to the directory [./poc/].
+**STEP 2**: Now go to the directory [./poc/].
 Then run the following command

 ```shell
 node humanPresence.js [value]
 ```

-This value can be 'true' and 'false' representing humanPresence detected by PIR sensor data and then it will create a json file 'channelState.json'.
+This value can be 'true' and 'false' representing humanPresence detected by PIR sensor data and then it will create a json file *channelState.json'*.

-STEP 3: Open three respective terminal for each devices ([./poc/smartLedLight/](./poc/smartLedLight/receivePIRdata.js), [./poc/thermostat/](./poc/thermostat/receivePIRdata.js), [./poc/airConditioner/](./poc/airConditioner/receiveThermostatData.js)) to see the effect.
+**STEP 3**: Open three respective terminal for each devices ([./poc/smartLedLight/](./poc/smartLedLight/receivePIRdata.js), [./poc/thermostat/](./poc/thermostat/receivePIRdata.js), [./poc/airConditioner/](./poc/airConditioner/receiveThermostatData.js)) to see the effect.

 (i) write following command in Smart Led Light Terminal:
 ```shell